roidrage/paperplanes/_posts/2012-2-16-fun-with-ruby-block-parameters.md

 This can grow to an arbitrary complexity, adding more fixed parameters before and after a splat.
-In this example, `middle` will just be an empty array, as the fixed parameters are greedy and steel all the values they can match.
+In this example, `middle` will just be an empty array, as the fixed parameters are greedy and steal all the values they can match.

     blk = ->(first, *middle, second_last, last) {puts second_last}
     blk.(1, 2, 3)